 A more accurate way of getting drawings and blueprints into CADD is to redraw the floor plan from the dimensions.
-Documenting an existing building by field measuring it and converting field sketches into a CADD drawing is the least efficient and most expensive way of getting an existing building into a CADD system-unless the building has undergone so many revisions that it takes longer to determine how the many versions of the floor plan go together than it does to conduct the field measurements.
+Documenting an existing building by field measuring it and converting field sketches into a CADD drawing is the least efficient and most expensive way of getting an existing building into a CADD system-unless the building has undergone so many revisions that it takes longer to determine how the many versions of the floor plan go together than it does to conduct require that designers use the standards the owner the field measurements.

 If the building plans were developed in CADD and were maintained through construction, putting the building into a CAFM system is relatively inexpensive compared with converting paper drawings and files.
-From the beginning of the project, an owner should require that designers use CADD and should specify the standards the owner has decided to use.
+From the beginning of the project, an owner should

+CADD and should specify